-Check out J-Generation′s best J-Pop and J-Rock album/single jackets of 2019, chosen by contributors David Cirone, Michelle Minikhiem, Marc Bowie, and Nhu Nguyen.
+Check out J-Generation′s best J-Pop and J-Rock album/single jackets of 2019, chosen by David Cirone, Michelle Minikhiem, Marc Bowie, and Nhu Nguyen.

 BAND-MAID – CONQUEROR

 David: All the swagger and double the flowers give BAND-MAID’s CONQUEROR the perfect image to balance the band’s hard rock persona and tongue-in-cheek self-characterization.
 You can’t expect band found Miku Kobato to take herself too seriously, pigeon coos and all.

 Nhu: Dressed in monochrome, the cute, dainty and talented pianist Hiromi Uehara pops out against the vibrant background and colorful balloons.
 She’s surrounded by seemingly random objects like a key, piano chair and airplane — it’s a “Spectrum” of colors and ideas.

 Atarashii Gakkou no Leaders – Wakage ga Itaru

 David: A subversive and elegant mood created once again by the four-member performance unit portrays the group as beautiful flowers waiting to be trampled underfoot in the morning rush of a Tokyo intersection, most likely by the very salarymen who adore them.

 Michelle: Reimagining imagery from his first solo album in order to rebrand himself for his first release in over ten years, the Adam and Eve symbolism is evocative, just like the messages found in the songs inside.

 Unmei Kosaten – Kotodama wo Okasuru